msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 Finding a readable list of security recommendations for cloud computing is a challenge for all the reasons outlined above.
 Our textbook has [a nice chaper outlining cloud security](https://s3.us-east-2.amazonaws.com/a-book/security.html)

-The "Shared responsibility" model for cloud computing takes a model of computing components, and shows how much of each component the user is responsible for security:
+The "Shared responsibility" model for cloud computing takes a model of computing components, and shows how much of each component the user is responsible for security.

+- Your computer, operating system, software
+   - security is your responsibility
+   - this includes the room in which the computer sits
+- << cloud computing >>
+- Office 365 or Google Docs:
+   - other than password, security is all of their responsibility

+If your computer is a **server**, your responsibility just increased 100X as these are primary targets for hacking.
+Consider each component of a server to be a point of vulnerability.

 ![Microsoft Model of Shared Responsibility](../img/microsoft-shared-responsibility.svg) *[Microsoft Model of Shared Responsibility for Cloud Computing](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility)*